The Berlin Philharmonic pranked its soloist by playing the wrong concerto… but it didn't go to plan

 So he casually starts playing this piece instead, going with the flow like a true professional.

 What a legend.

-If this all gets you in the mood for more musical brilliance, The Berlin Philharmonic's wonderful Digital Concert Hall might be just for you.
+If this all gets you in the mood for more musical brilliance, The Berlin Philharmonic's wonderful Digital Concert Hall is worth an explore.
+And there's loads of engaging content for anyone after a concert hall at home.
 Here's a look:

 Explore and subscribe to the Digital Concert Hall here.